muskangupta2002/Projects_in_C/QuizMaster/README.md

 3. Answer the multiple-choice questions by selecting the correct option (1-4).
 4. The timer will keep track of the time remaining.
 5. Once the quiz is completed or the time is up, your marks and details will be recorded in a "marks.txt" file.
+6. The choice entered after the given time limit is over, will not be considered or recorded.
-6. You can view the quiz results in the "marks.txt" file.
+7. You can view the quiz results in the "marks.txt" file.

 ## Contributing